iltuoconsulenteit/DocCropper-Test/README.md

 ### ▶️ Running DocCropper

-Use `install/start_DocCropper.sh` on Linux, `install/start_DocCropper.command` on macOS or `install/start_DocCropper.bat` on Windows to run the server later.
+Use `scripts/start_DocCropper.sh` on Linux, `scripts/start_DocCropper.command` on macOS or `scripts/start_DocCropper.bat` on Windows to run the server later.
 The script creates a virtual environment when needed, installs requirements and launches the app on the port defined in `settings.json`.
-If the application keeps running after closing the window, run the matching `stop_DocCropper` script to shut it down (or send a `POST` request to `/shutdown/`).
+If the application keeps running after closing the window, run the matching `scripts/stop_DocCropper` script to shut it down (or send a `POST` request to `/shutdown/`).

 ### 🖥 Tray icon